mkorniie/FdF/README.md

 # FdF
 L'Ecole 42 FdF project.
-Simple graphics project:
+Simple graphics project.

-  Takes a map from a file of a given format (see "maps" folder) and draws it in a window using MinilibX library.
+  Takes a map from a file (see "maps" folder) and draws it in a window using MinilibX library.

   The map is interractive:
    - zoom in / out